ibm-cloud-architecture/refarch-vsi-on-vpc/Readme.md

 ## Aspects

-To explain the capabilities of this solution we use archiecture aspects that provide a diagram,textual explanations and links to documentation for the service components of the archiecture.
+To explain the capabilities of this solution we use architecture aspects that provide a diagram, textual explanations and links to documentation for the service components of the architecture.
 In addition to design and documentation, the aspects include the infrastructure code used to implement the design.
 You can use these aspects to explain the solution to different stakeholders.
-The aspects are outlined below and align to the infrastructure code also maintaied in this repository.
+The aspects are outlined below and align to the infrastructure code also maintained in this repository.
 The Architecture aspects for this solution include:

- - [Networking](/aspects/networking.md): Describes the regional (multi-zone) network architectures used for this solution.
+ - [Networking](/aspects/networking.md): Describes the regional (multi-zone) network architecture used for this solution.

  - [Fabric/compute](/aspects/compute.md): Describes the IBM Cloud fabric and compute services capabilities, integration and controls used in this solution.